By-laws and Constitution

 Article VII: Meetings

-Section 1: Regular meetings of SALDF shall be held at least once per month.
+Section 1: Regular meetings of LC SALDF shall be held at least once per month.

 Section 2: Any member with voting privileges has the authority to call a special meeting.
 Notice of a special meeting will be communicated to the Co-Directors at least one week prior to the date of the proposed special meeting.

-Section 3: The Executive Board shall hold at least one meeting per school semester.
+Section 3: The Executive Board shall hold at least one meeting per school month.

 Article VIII: Parliamentary Authority